vabspro/vabs-strandkorb-plugin/readme.md

 # VABS Strandkorb Plugin for Wordpress

-This is a wordpress plugin to connect the VABS Backend with yout wordpres site.
+This is a wordpress plugin to connect the VABS Backend with your wordpres site.

 **Installation in 3 simple steps:**